philipturner/diamond-mechanosynthesis-literature-review/README.md

 ## Introduction

 This literature review was created to investigate computational methods used to study mechanosynthesis.
-It only covers documents published by Robert Freitas, Jr. Before conducting the review, the author learned that density functional theory (DFT) is the dominant simulation algorithm.
+Before conducting it, the author learned that density functional theory (DFT) is the dominant simulation algorithm.
+The review covers every document published by Robert Freitas, Jr.

 Data:
 - Each instance of supercomputer use should be thoroughly documented.